SurrogateInc/surrortg-sdk/games/ninswitch/README.md

 asyncio.run(main())
 ```

-## Setting up with Reset Pin
+## Trinket reset feature

-Trinket M0's have been found to be quite tempermental with some controls.
+Trinket M0's have been found to be quite temperamental with some controls.
+For this
-It is possible to add reset functionality so it can be reset on a button
-press and between every round of your game.
-Continue using the `game_simple.py`
-if you decide to use the reset pin.

-### Hardware Addendum

-During the wiring, add a new jumper to the Trinket and Pi:
-   **RST** to **GPIO22**

-*NOTE* - Any unused GPIO pin on the pi can be used but will require updating
-the script (Number in the script will be the GPIO number, not pin number).
+reason one of the Raspberry Pi's GPIO pin is wired to Trinket's reset pin to be
+able to reset the Trinket with the Raspberry Pi.
+This reset feature is available
+in all ninswitch games and can be used two different ways, either through the admin
+preview or as a part of the game loop.

+If reset feature is used through admin preview, it means that reset control needs
+to be mapped to some key through the dashboard.
+After that Trinket can be reset
+by using the preview feature accessible only by the admins.

+Another way to use reset feature is to configure it to reset Trinket each game
+loop.
+This can be beneficial for games which are not always hosted and are intended
+to run long periods of time on their own.
+This is disabled by default, but can
+be enabled through the config.

+Trinket reset feature has two configuration options. `TRINKET_RESET_PIN` is used
+to define which Raspberry Pi GPIO pin is used to reset Trinket.
+It defaults to
+23, but can be set to any free GPIO pin if needed.
+This requires to change the
+reset pin wiring on the Raspberry Pi side according to the new pin. `RESET_TRINKET_EACH_LOOP`
+is used to define if Trinket reset is performed each game loop and is disabled
+by default.
+These constants can be overridden by defining them in the `config_local.py`
+file.